ManuelGotzen/G4-libs/README.md

 ## Licence

-The Simple Icons set and associated files are distributed by Dan Leech under the [LICENCE](http://github.com/ManuelGotzen/G4-Icons/LICENCE).
+The G4 Icons set and associated files are distributed by Manuel Gotzen under the [LICENCE](http://github.com/ManuelGotzen/G4-Icons/LICENCE).
 Company logos and icons may be subject to trademark and copyright conditions.
 Always check before deploying other companies’ branding on your own website.

 =====
 <sub>
-&copy; 2014, Manuel Gotzen
+&copy; 2014, [Owener][gitHub]
 Distributed by Manuel Gotzen under the [CC BY-ND-NC 1.0](http://creativecommons.org/licenses/by-nc-nd/3.0/de/) licence.
 Company logos in icons are copyright of their respective owners.
 </sub>